cristian-nambo/music_library/README.md

 Gallery itself will not need to track state!
 GalleryItem
 View: This will be a Boolean state variable that toggles the "detail" view of a given song.

+Day 2

+Continuing with our music library interface, this section of our code-along will handle building a form to enter custom search data.
+Here we will touch on the topic of controlled forms.
+We will see more about the inverse uncontrolled forms in a future lesson, so for now our focus will be a bit more tightly scoped.

+Our goal in this section of the code-along:

+Add our controlled form.
+Fetch custom data from our API.
+Render our data to the screen.